-As an organist and harpsichordist he is in frequent demand and has given solo concerts all over the world, including concert tours in the USA, Canada, New Zealand and in Europe.
-His performances with orchestra have included Poulenc’s Organ Concerto and Saint-Saëns Organ Symphony, Brandenburg Concerto No.5 and the Bach keyboard concertos, and he has performed with the London Symphony Orchestra in a classic rock concert in the Royal Albert Hall.
-He has an extensive concert repertoire and has recorded a wide variety of works, including J.S.
-Bach organ works and Messiaen’s La Nativité du Seigneuras well as his own compositions.
+As an organist and harpsichordist he is in frequent demand.
+He has given solo concerts all over the world, including the USA, Canada, New Zealand and Europe.
+His performances with orchestra have included Poulenc’s Organ Concerto and Saint-Saëns Organ Symphony, Brandenburg Concerto No.5 and the Bach keyboard concertos.
+Malcolm has also performed with the London Symphony Orchestra in a classic rock concert in the Royal Albert Hall.
+Moreover, he has an extensive concert repertoire and has recorded a wide variety of works including J.S.
+Bach organ works and Messiaen’s La Nativité du Seigneuras.